John McCain dead at 81

 He was responsible for introducing then-Alaska Gov. Sarah Palin to a national audience by tapping her as his running mate.
 The McCain-Palin ticket went on to lose the general election to Barack Obama, who became the country’s first black president.

 For years, McCain declined to call his choice of Palin a mistake.
-But in his upcoming book, “The Restless Wave,” McCain reportedly writes that he regrets not choosing his friend, then-Connecticut Sen. Joseph Lieberman, as his running mate, calling it “another mistake that I made.”
+But in his upcoming book, “The Restless Wave,” McCain reportedly writes that he regrets not choosing his friend, then-U.S. Sen. Joseph Lieberman, D-Conn., as his running mate, calling it “another mistake that I made.”
 Lieberman, the 2000 Democratic nominee for vice president, was an independent who caucused with Democrats.

 After the 2008 loss, McCain returned to the Senate, embracing his role as chairman of the Senate Armed Services Committee.